Provides employees and visitors with information on items prohibited from entry into federal facilities.

 Find DHS-specific job postings and listings at USAjobs.gov.

-The National Terrorism Advisory System (NTAS) communicates information about terrorist threats by providing timely, detailed information.
+The National Terrorism Advisory System (NTAS) communicates information about terrorist threats to the American public.

 The Blue Campaign has developed awareness and training materials to help increase awareness and educate on the indicators of human trafficking.

-State and major urban area fusion centers serve as focal points within the state and local environment for the receipt, analysis, gathering, and sharing of threat-related information between the federal government and state, local, tribal, territorial (SLTT) and private sector partners.
+Fusion Centers are state-owned and operated centers that serve as focal points in states and major urban areas for the receipt, analysis, gathering and sharing of threat-related information between State, Local, Tribal and Territorial (SLTT), federal and private sector partners.